reframe-hpc/reframe/docs/manpage.rst

    - The ReFrame-generated build script, if not a run-only test.
    - The standard output and standard error of the build phase, if not a run-only test.
-   - The ReFrame-generated job script, if not a compile-onlyl test.
+   - The ReFrame-generated job script, if not a compile-only test.
    - The standard output and standard error of the run phase, if not a compile-only test.
    - Any additional files specified by the :attr:`keep_files` regression test attribute.